 The epigenetic legacy of war, Altan and Rin have grown up with blades in their hearts.
 The first book is a bitter tale of how that war began, how it went back before the two of them, how they inherited it, with all else that they inherited.
 Inside Altan was a ruin, a funeral pyre, and the chaos of his mind amplified in Rin’s.
 Rage and grief, guilt and shame: these were emotions they both knew too well.
 Forgiveness, or even love, those were foreign countries to them, which had to be learned stone by stone.

 In this sequel, the memories stack layer upon layer until they reach their inevitable conclusion: Rin had snatched hungrily at Altan’s words and loved him with her frightened eyes, thought him perfect—but “Altan was no hero,” and he wasn’t perfect, he could be selfish and remote and often cruel and still she followed him, in spite of, because.
 In his absence, however, Rin must come face to face with who she was—what’s she’s done—and decide what kind of person she wants to be.
 Rin can’t undo the damage her power has already wrought on the world, but perhaps she can seal the wound, stanch the bleeding.
 When it becomes clear that this is only feasible if Rin expunges Altan from her mind (“That boy is a disease on your mind.
 Forget him.”), and let his memory fade to a mothlike flicker, filching any remaining warmth—the task seems too excruciating to bear.
 Altan’s ghost was ineradicable, and in unguarded moments, the thought of him was like a wire brush on rubbed-raw skin (not only for Rin, but frankly myself as well).
 This is not the only way in which the author tightens the vice on Rin’s character.
-Rin hits many bumps, and is thrown many times, as though marked off with a cosmic kick me sign pinned to her back, and she’s also forced to confront the crimes and faults she has hitherto avoided looking directly in the eye.
+Rin hits many bumps, and is thrown many times, as though marked off with a cosmic kick me sign pinned to her back.
 I just hope, Kuang has planned several intensive therapy sessions for her at the end of *gestures vaguely* all this.